mcevoyinit/cgraph/README.md

-Edit the URL and Auth Token in `deployCGraph` gradle task in root `build.gradle` You can also edit the testing config in `CGraphIOUDriverTesting` to run the sample test.
+Edit the URL and Auth Token in `deployCGraph` gradle task in root `build.gradle` You can also edit the testing config in `CGraphIOUDriverTesting` to run the sample driverdsl test.
 This is the URL Corda will write to and, the URL the client will read from.

 ### Running CGraph

-Open a terminal and go to the project root directory and type: (to deploy the nodes using bootstrapper)
+Hit a terminal in the project root directory:
 ```
 ./gradlew clean deployCGraph
 ./build/nodes/runnodes
 ```
-This should bring up 3 nodes (Lender, Borrower and a Notary)
+This brings up 3 nodes (Lender, Borrower and a Notary)

-You then need to connect each Nodejs client to its correpsonding node
+You then need to connect each Nodejs client to its corresponding node
 ```
 cd cgraph/cgraph-js/
 node.js iou-client.js 3000 8080